 According to Truth in Advertising, the makers of Bulletproof Coffee were sued for adding too much butter and coconut oil in their coffee.

 There is a handful of other companies tearing a page out of the weight-loss coffee book.
 They include:

 The body uses MCT oil directly as energy rather than store it as fat.

 What Can I Add to Bulletproof Coffee?

-A butter coffee diet doesn’t seem to be very palatable to some, but there are ways to add flavor and nutrition to this drink.
+A butter coffee diet doesn’t seem to be very palatable, but there are ways to add flavor and nutrition to this drink.
 For those who follow keto, coffee is a way to add nutrients without adding calories.
 These are some of the most simple additions: